 The article "Taking Stock" explains how stocks increase and decrease.
 The chart below shows the ups and downs of five companies' stock prices on one trading day.
-The amount is for a single share.
+The number represents the price for a single share.
 Use the chart and the article to answer the questions.